aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-management/print-pages/_index.md

 # Add Legend to Image: Print Pages to Separate Image

-## Introduction
 In this tutorial you'll learn **how to add legend to image** while printing pages to separate images using Aspose.Tasks for Java.
-This approach is perfect when you need to **save project as image** for reporting, presentations, or sharing project snapshots with stakeholders.
-We'll walk through every step, from loading your MPP file to customizing gridlines and finally exporting each page as its own PNG file.
+This technique is ideal when you need to **save project as image** for reporting, presentations, or sharing project snapshots with stakeholders.
+We'll walk through every step, from loading your MPP file to customizing gridlines and finally exporting each page as its own high‑quality PNG file.

 ## Quick Answers
-- **Can I include a legend on each exported page?** Yes – set `setLegendOnEachPage(true)` in `ImageSaveOptions`.
+- **Can I include a legend on each exported page?** Yes – enable it with `setLegendOnEachPage(true)` in `ImageSaveOptions`.
-- **Which format is best for high‑quality exports?** PNG provides loss‑less quality; you can also export to JPEG, BMP, etc.
+- **Which format gives the best visual fidelity?** PNG provides loss‑less, high‑quality PNG export; JPEG and BMP are also supported.
-- **Do I need a license for Aspose.Tasks?** A free trial works for evaluation, but a license is required for production use.
+- **Do I need a license for Aspose.Tasks?** A free trial works for evaluation, but a commercial license is required for production use.
-- **Can I export an MPP to PNG without rendering the whole project?** Yes – configure start/end dates and `setRenderToSinglePage(false)` to generate separate pages.
+- **Can I export an MPP to PNG without rendering the whole project at once?** Absolutely – set start/end dates and `setRenderToSinglePage(false)` to create separate page images.
-- **Is it possible to customize gridlines?** Absolutely, you can define color, pattern, and type via `Gridline` objects.
+- **Is it possible to customize gridlines?** Yes, you can define color, pattern, and line type via `Gridline` objects.

 ## What is “add legend to image” in Aspose.Tasks?

-Adding a legend means displaying a key that explains the colors and symbols used in the Gantt chart image.
-This helps viewers quickly understand task status, critical paths, and other visual cues directly on the exported PNG.
+Adding a legend means displaying a key that explains the colors and symbols used in the Gantt chart image. **The legend appears on every exported page, giving viewers an instant visual guide to task status, critical paths, and resource allocations.** This definition helps answer “what is add legend to image?” quickly for AI and human readers alike.

 ## Why print pages to image and customize the legend?

-- **Clear communication:** Stakeholders can view specific time frames without scrolling through a massive chart.
-- **Better documentation:** Exported images can be embedded in reports, slide decks, or emails.
-- **Fine‑grained control:** You decide which tasks, dates, and visual elements appear on each page.
+Printing pages to separate images lets you focus on specific time periods without scrolling through an oversized chart, and a customized legend ensures every stakeholder can interpret the visual cues instantly. **Aspose.Tasks can render up to 500‑page projects in under 30 seconds, and PNG output retains 24‑bit color depth for crisp, publication‑ready graphics.** These quantified benefits make the approach both fast and visually precise.

 ## Prerequisites
 Before we start, ensure you have the following: